 Carbon Border Adjustment Mechanism

-The Carbon Border Adjustment Mechanism (CBAM) was introduced on 1 October 2023 in accordance with Regulation (EU) 2023/956.
-The purpose of the CBAM is to counteract the risk of carbon leakage as part of the European Union’s “Fit for 55” package under its European Green Deal.
+The Carbon Border Adjustment Mechanism (CBAM) was introduced on October 1, 2023, pursuant to Regulation (EU) 2023/956.
+As part of the European Union’s (EU) “Fit for 55” package, the CBAM aims to counteract the risk of carbon leakage and thus contribute to the implementation of the European Green Deal.

 Image